1. EXPECTED CONDUCT

 - This policy is not intended to limit Regent College's ability to offer employment for designated positions only to those who accept the College's doctrinal statement.

 - Flirtation and banter among students or others who are friends and peers is not sexual harassment; nor is consensual sexual interaction.
 Sexual harassment is both unwelcome and detrimental to the victim's work, studies, or emotional health.

-- This policy is not intended to apply to incidents occurring off-campus that have no or little likelihood of any impact on the work or study environment at the College.
-That is not to say that incidents of harassment or discrimination must occur on-campus for this policy to apply; the policy may apply to off-campus incidents at College-related events, as well as to communications by telephone or electronic means.
+- This policy is not intended to apply to incidents occurring off-campus which have no or little likelihood of any impact on the work or study environment at the College.
+That is not to say that incidents of harassment or discrimination must occur on campus for this policy to apply; the policy may apply to off-campus incidents at College-related events, as well as to communications by telephone or electronic means.